 Just as we do, dogs need daily attention to keep their mouths clean and free of foul odour producing bacteria and tartar.
-Being proactive when it comes to your dogs mouth not only makes those close cuddles more pleasant, it also goes a long way to help avoid the hip pocket pain with professional cleaning.
+Healthy mouths not only make those close cuddles more pleasant, they also goes a long way to help avoid the hip pocket pain with professional cleaning.

 Home care for your dogs teeth: